Tonsillitis in Spain: What Tourists Need to Know About Treatment

 Availability in Spain Over-the-counter at any farmacia

-What the Pharmacy Can Do Without a Prescription
+What the Pharmacy Can Sell Without a Prescription

-Sore throats are so common that everyone has an opinion about them.
-Many of those opinions are wrong.
+Sore throats are so common that almost everyone has an opinion about how to treat them.
+Several of those opinions are medically wrong — and acting on them can delay recovery or cause real harm.

 Myth